Maine CDC reports 104 new cases of COVID-19, 3 additional deaths | ExBulletin

 On Tuesday, the Biden administration announced plans to allocate an additional 2 million additional doses of vaccines to states increasing total distributions to 13.5 million as well as an additional one million doses delivered to retail pharmacy chains carrying out inoculations.
 It was not clear how many additional doses would have been assigned to Maine, however.

-Maine predicted to receive 22,475 initial, combined, doses of Pfizer and Moderna this week.
+Maine predicted to receive 22,475 initial combined doses of Pfizer and Moderna vaccines this week.
 Second doses are tracked and shipped separately based on the time they are scheduled to be administered.
 Moreover, 24 pharmacies located in Walmart or Sam’s Club stores in Maine are expected to receive 4,800 doses of vaccine this week as part of clinics that began last week.

 According to vaccine tracking by Bloomberg, Maine had the sixth highest vaccination rate in the country with 13.2 percent of residents receiving at least one shot, slightly higher than the country average of 12.2 percent.
 Maine ranked 11th after nine states and the District of Columbia in terms of total population share (5.4 percent) has received both doses of the vaccine.